Ic-ks/restartable-flow/README.md

 }
 ```

-To leverage our new implementation, we need some syntactic sugar in the form of an extension function:
+To leverage our new `private` implementation, we need some syntactic sugar in the form of an extension function:

 ```kotlin
 // SharingRestartable.kt